 “What, exactly?” said Mr. Hancock on the verge of a nervous breakdown.

 “They wrapped them together with elastic bands and placed them into a transparent carrier bag.
-Unfortunately, they er wouldn’t fit in the case, you’ll have to carry them as hand luggage.
+Unfortunately, they er... wouldn’t fit in the case, you’ll have to carry them as hand luggage.
 Alternatively, you might like to consider their offer.”

 “Offer?” said Mr. Hancock having turned a deep shade of red.

 “Even though they beefed up your case as best they could, they suggest it is unlikely to survive the journey back to the UK in one piece and advise you accept their gift of a replacement.
-You can choose a bigger one so er it all fits, but you can decide when you inspect the old one.”
+You can choose a bigger one so er... it all fits, but you can decide when you inspect the old one.”

 “Is there something wrong with your cheek?” said Mr. Hancock.